Sun Zhengcai: Expulsion

 In the aftermath of Sun's expulsion, numerous party leaders in the jurisdictions Sun once served declared their loyalty to the decision.
 The party organization in Jilin province, where Sun once worked as party chief, took the opportunity to take a swipe at Sun's term there, publicly declaring, "Sun did not care about issues and the development of Jilin, and focused all his energy on getting a promotion, severely damaging the political ecology of the province."

 During the investigation, Sun was said to have informed on a number of high-ranking officials in Chongqing, causing unprecedented fallout on the megacity's political scene shortly prior to the 19th Party Congress.
 While the municipality held elections for delegates to the congress in May, by the time a final list of delegates were released in late September, as many as 14 out of 43 of the initially selected list were surreptitiously removed, including five members of the municipal party standing committee.
 Mostly prominently, Chongqing party organization head Zeng Qinghong (not the former Vice President) was believed to be held for investigation.

 On February 13, 2018, Sun was charged of bribery by the People's Procuratorate of Tianjin.
-He was pleaded guilty to corruption charges at the Tianjin First Intermediate People's Court on April 12, 2018.
+He pleaded guilty to corruption charges at the Tianjin First Intermediate People's Court on April 12, 2018.
 Sun was sentenced to life imprisonment on May 8, 2018, for bribery worth 170 million yuan.

 Sun was a member of the 17th Central Committee of the Chinese Communist Party and, until his expulsion, a member of the 18th Central Committee.